XLexxaX/MeetNow/backend/README.md

  choose
 `Build-Path`->`Use as source folder`.

-Your project structure should look as shown below now.
+Your project structure should look as shown below:

 ![folderStructure](./folderStructure.png "Folder structure in the maven project")